-Limited to 5 pages of supplemental information pertaining to proposal or preliminary data only; a maximum of 3 relevant reprints are also acceptable.
+Limited to 5 pages of supplemental information pertaining to proposal or preliminary data only.
+In addition to 5 pages of supplemental information, a maximum of 3 relevant reprints are also acceptable.
 Include IRB and/or IACUC approval letters if relevant.